arcaravaggi/BL6024_UCC_2017/UCCRstats_list_netiquette.md

+The UCC R Peer Group is open to all UCC students and staff.
+It provides a forum for the discussion of issues pertaining to statistical analyses carried out using R statistics.
+We welcome members of all abilities and career stages, whether you've never used R or have substantial experience.
+Join the mailing list, below, to join the Peer Group.

+You can join the list by sending a blank email to  **UCCRSTATS-L-subscribe-request@lists.ucc.ie**

+The mailing list can be used for sharing tips and tricks, sharing new methods, asking questions about code and/or statistical methods, or anything else related to working in R. Please pay attention to the **Rules and Guidelines**, below.

+R can be downloaded, here: https://www.r-project.org/
+R Studio can be downloaded, here: https://www.rstudio.com/

+Join the list by sending a blank email to  **UCCRSTATS-L-subscribe-request@lists.ucc.ie**

+The mailing list home page, including the Archive, can be found here: http://lists.ucc.ie/cgi-bin/wa?A0=UCCRSTATS-L

+**Rules and Guidelines**

 These informal rules and procedures relate to the UCCRstats-L mailing list.
 They have been established for users of the mailing list to provide simple guidelines to make its use  more enjoyable and less annoying or bothersome.

-You can join the list by emailing **UCCRSTATS-L-subscribe-request@lists.ucc.ie**

 1. Be sure to include a descriptive subject line.
 E-mails received with no subject line may likely be perceived as spam by an email filter and be deleted before reaching the recipient's inbox.